BaihaiAI/IDP/docs/compile-deploy-from-source.md

 Install Visual Studio or the Microsoft C++ Build Tools

-### macos
+### macOS

-macos can't use system bundle's python3 because it's static linked and no dylib, you can install python3 with dylib from conda/miniconda3/brew.
+macOS can't use system bundle's python3 because it's static linked and no dylib, you can install python3 with dylib from conda/miniconda3/brew.

 copy .cargo/config.toml and edit it to where your python installed